 Apply as soon after January 1 as possible for each academic year.

 - Priority deadline for incoming freshmen: March 1

 - This is the deadline to ensure that new, incoming freshmen receive an estimated award prior to the May 1 enrollment confirmation deadline.

 - Priority deadline for returning students: April 15

 If you submit your FAFSA by these priority deadlines, you increase the likelihood that you will receive grants and/or scholarships that do not have to be repaid.

 May, Summer I, and Summer II sessions are treated as one term for financial aid purposes.
 Your financial aid is determined on your total enrollment for all three sessions.

 - maintain Satisfactory Academic Progress (SAP) as defined by Morris SAP Standards.
-If you are on SAP probation for spring semester you will not receive your summer financial aid disbursement(s) until all your spring semester grades are posted.
-If your grades do not improve your SAP status, a SAP Appeal Form will need to be completed and approved to be eligible for summer financial aid;
+If you are on SAP probation for spring semester you will not receive your summer financial aid disbursement(s) until all your spring semester grades are posted and your SAP status has been reviewed for eligibility;

-- complete a 2013 May/Summer Financial Aid Application and email or bring it to the Morris One Stop Financial Aid Office no later than June 7, 2013;
+- submit a completed May/Summer Session(s) Financial Aid Application to the Student One Stop no later than June 13, 2014; and